-The HOMOs of 1 - 5 are of mixed metal-ligand character with both the metal $d{\pi}$ orbital and fluorophenoxy ring as the dominant contributor in all except 4 where the HOMO is on the phenyl group of the dicarbene pincer moiety.
-In turn, the HOMO-1 in 4 has mixed metal-ligand character with electron contribution similar to the HOMO of all other complexes, and is only 0.03 eV lower than HOMO in energy.
+The HOMOs of 1-5 are of mixed metal-ligand character with both the metal $d\pi$ orbital and fluorophenoxy ring as the dominant contributor in all except 4 where the HOMO is on the phenyl group of the dicarbene pincer moiety.
+In turn, the HOMO-1 in 4 has mixed metal-ligand character with electron contribution similar to the HOMO of all other complexes and is only 0.03 eV lower than HOMO in energy.
 The HOMO and HOMO-1 are also close in energy for the tert-butyl derivatives 2 and 5.

-The HOMO in SB differs from the HOMOs in 1 - 5 where the HOMO in SB has contributions from all units of the pzpyphF chelate (Figure 3).
+The HOMO in SB differs from the HOMOs in 1-5 where the HOMO in SB has contributions from all units of the pzpyphF chelate (Figure 3).
 The computed HOMO and LUMO energies for SB are identical to those for 1.
-This is remarkable as different observed lowest energy absorption bands and emission maxima for these complexes usually reflect different HOMO-LUMO energy gaps (HLGs).
-Our objective of widening the HLG energy using a non-conjugated chelate was therefore not supported by electronic structure calculations.
-These computations suggest that absorption and emission energies are not correctly predicted from calculated HLG energies but, as discussed later, are correctly predicted by time-dependent hybrid DFT (TD-DFT) calculations.
+This is remarkable as different observed lowest energy absorption bands and emission maxima for these complexes usually reflect different HLGs.
+Our objective of widening the HLG energy using a nonconjugated chelate was therefore not supported by electronic structure calculations.
+These computations suggest that absorption and emission energies are not correctly predicted from calculated HLG energies but, as discussed later, are correctly predicted by time-dependent hybrid density functional theory (TD-DFT) calculations.

-The agreement between computed HOMO energies of 1 - 5 and observed oxidation potentials of 1 - 5 from cyclic voltammetry is excellent (Table S2).
-The trend between the LUMO energies of 1 - 5 fits well to the reduction wave potentials of 1 - 5.
+The agreement between computed HOMO energies of 1-5 and observed oxidation potentials of 1-5 from cyclic voltammetry is excellent (Table S2, Supporting Information).
+The trend between the LUMO energies of 1-5 fits well to the reduction wave potentials of 1-5.
 The observed difference of 0.16 V in the reduction potentials between 2 and 5 is mirrored by the difference of 0.16 V in the LUMO energies of 2 and 5 supporting the fact that the LUMO is mainly on the central pyridyl ring of the dianionic chelate.
-The electron-withdrawing CF3 group of dicarbene pincer chelate clearly lower the frontier orbital energies while the electron-donating tert-butyl group raise the frontier orbital energies.
+The electron-withdrawing CF3 group of dicarbene pincer chelate clearly lowers the frontier orbital energies while the electron-donating tert-butyl group raises the frontier orbital energies.

-The relationship between the metal contribution in the MLCT excited state and emission lifetime is confirmed by MO computations here.
-The metal contributions in both HOMO and HOMO-1 are highest for 2 and lowest for 3 (Tables 2, S2 and S3) where 2 and 3 have the shortest and longest observed emission lifetimes, respectively (Table 1).
-TD-DFT computations on all complexes 1 - 5 and SB gave predicted wavelengths in excellent agreement with the observed deep blue emissions from the class of non-conjugated complexes 1 - 5 and the sky-blue emitting SB (Table 2).
-The differences in the emission colors between these complexes are attributed to the different frontier orbital make-ups 1 - 5 and reference SB where the oxygen atom breaks up the conjugation of chromophoric chelate in the former complexes.
+The relationship between the metal contribution in the MLCT excited state and emission lifetime is confirmed by molecular orbital (MO) computations here.
+The metal contributions in both HOMO and HOMO-1 are highest for 2 and lowest for 3 (Table S2 and Figure S2 and S3, Supporting Information) where 2 and 3 have the shortest and longest observed emission lifetimes, respectively (Table 1).
+TD-DFT computations on all complexes 1-5 and SB gave predicted wavelengths in excellent agreement with the observed deep-blue emissions from the class of nonconjugated complexes 1-5 and the sky-blue emitting SB (Table 2).
+The differences in the emission colors between these complexes are attributed to the different frontier orbital makeups 1-5 and reference SB where the oxygen atom breaks up the conjugation of chromophoric chelate in the former complexes.